LeafandJam/leaf-guides/content/posts/audio.md

 # tidal-dl and free trial
 This method uses [tidal-dl](https://github.com/yaronzz/Tidal-Media-Downloader-PRO) to download music files straight from Tidal.

-The tool requires a Tidal account however you can start a 30 day free trial (even fro the hifi account) and download as much as you like in the trail!
+The tool requires a Tidal account however you can start a 30 day free trial (even for the hifi account) and download as much as you like in the trial!

 # Comments
 Let me know what you think below!